 For general inquiries, story ideas, or if you are interested in becoming a contributor, email thehillishome [at] gmail.com *replace [at] with @

 Claudia Holwill is a marketing and social media professional whose passion for food and love for the city got her started on her first blog, brunch and the city.
 A Hill native (pictured on the left at age four in the park next to Eastern Market) who returned to her home town after escaping to New York for college used an unexpected “early retirement” (aka layoffs in a tough job market) as an opportunity to get more involved with neighborhood organizations and events.
-After returning to full-time employment at a PR firm working in digital public affairs and marketing, she vowed to keep working with her favorite local groups, and to continue to contribute to The Hill is Home with the Hill Buzz series and whatever else she can make time for.
-She also continues to volunteer for CHAMPS and Barracks Row Main Street.
+Claudia now runs her own digital PR and marketing firm, Claudia Holwill Marketing, where she works with a number of local businesses.
 You can contact Claudia at ClaudiaTheHillIsHome [at] gmail [dot] com

 Kate McFadden, a web professional “in transition,” got her first writing assignments “years ago” from the county weekly Powhatan Today — as hyperlocal as you get in central Virginia.
 After discovering the absence of a community blog on Capitol Hill, Kate decided it was time to turn her love of the ‘hood into a resume-enhancing and community-building activity, and TheHillisHome.com was born.
 As much time as Kate spends in the paint store at Frager’s, and at Port City Java, you’d think she was drawing a hyperlocal salary.
 You can contact Kate at KateTheHillisHome [at] gmail [dot] com.

 Sharee Lawler is a recovering political junkie.
 After many years of invoking the First Amendment right of a Fortune 100 company to petition the government for redress of grievances (aka, lobbying for Big Business), she got her MBA and left government affairs to start Collective Method, a business strategy and communications consulting firm geared towards small businesses.
-She and her husband have lived on the Hill for 12 years, during which time she has been, variously, an entrepreneur, lobbyist, volunteer, student, gardener, jogger, cyclist and hostess of many a backyard barbecue.
-Most days she can be found at her desk in a bay window on C St, NE, with her silent partner (and aforementioned Lab) Cesky.
-You can contact Sharee at ShareeTheHillIsHome [at] gmail [dot] com and follow her for neighborhood news at @SCLinDC
+She and her husband lived on the Hill for 12 years, during which time she has been, variously, an entrepreneur, lobbyist, volunteer, student, gardener, jogger, cyclist and hostess of many a backyard barbecue.
+You can contact Sharee at ShareeTheHillIsHome [at] gmail [dot] com.

 María Helena Carey really loves food.
 Although she has always liked to write, tell stories and take pictures as well, it wasn’t until she moved to the nation’s Capital back in 2006 that she began exploring all those likes in a serious manner.
 She loves poking around Capitol Hill and photographing some of her favorite things, such as food, her kids, quirky little dogs and cats, as well as strangers taking pictures of other strangers.
 She is a New Media Photojournalism graduate student at the Corcoran College of Art + Design.
 Her personal blog is A Daily Dose of Zen Sarcasm.
 You can contact Maria at Maria [dot]Carey [at] thehillishome [dot] com or follow her on twitter: @TheMadameMeow